What is company culture?

 Shared values, goals, ethics, expectations, and beliefs all add up to company culture – and drive how decisions are made, what actions are taken, and the business results that follow.
 Typically, culture originates with an organisation’s founders or leaders and trickles down to employees.

-Whether a company consists of one employee or one thousand, organisational culture dictates the workplace environment – even when that workplace is remote.
+Whether a company consists of ten employees or ten thousand, organisational culture dictates the workplace environment – even when that workplace is remote.

 Higher employee engagement

-Employees who enjoy every aspect of their job are more engaged, and 88% of employees believe a distinct workplace culture is important to a business being successful.
+Employees who report better experiences at work are naturally more engaged, and 88% of employees believe a distinct workplace culture is important to a business being successful.
 Conversely, disengaged employees cost U.S. companies up to $550 billion a year, according to a study conducted by The Engagement Institute.

 Reduced stress